-- Visual appearance: Minor signs of deterioration when viewed closely may be acceptable. - No deterioration when viewed from normal distance.
-Some deterioration may be tolerated for short periods of time. - Function: All elements must function as intended during periods of use, with a low probability of failure. - · Legal: All responsibilities should be met. - Financial: The primary aim in this category is to maximise the long-term economic performance of the facility.
+Visual appearance: Minor signs of deterioration when viewed closely may be acceptable; No deterioration when viewed from normal distance.
+Some deterioration may be tolerated for short periods of time; Function: All elements must function as intended during periods of use, with a low probability of failure; Legal: All responsibilities should be met; Financial: The primary aim in this category is to maximise the long-term economic performance of the facility.
 Refurbishments, equipment replacements and maintenance planning should be in a strategic framework, and decisions taken on a life-cycle basis.

 Planning implications: A high proportion of maintenance should be undertaken on a cyclic basis, in order to reduce failures and maintain an adequate level of functionality and appearance.
 Cleaning, inspections and maintenance tasks should be planned in conjunction with the user to minimise disruption, but some interruptions to service can be tolerated.
-Arrangements may have to be made for the regular cleaning of such items as ashtrays, rubbish containers and counter tops at regular intervals to maintain satisfactory standards of presentation.

 A call out capability must be available when the facility is in use, in order to respond to failures reported by users.
-Unusual items should be kept in inventory, but some delays and certain substitutions may be acceptable.